 Why is this better than conventional diagnosis?

-This ‘live’ approach to diagnosis means that causes of pain can be defined and ultimately confirmed and also that misdiagnosis due to strange nerve anatomy can be avoided.
-Subsequent endoscopic examination with the patient awake then leads the surgeon to the precise source of pain at the specified intervertebral level.
+This ‘live’ approach to diagnosis means that causes of pain can be defined and ultimately confirmed.
+It means that misdiagnosis due to strange nerve anatomy can be avoided.
+Subsequent endoscopic examination with the patient awake then leads the surgeon to the precise source of pain within that specified intervertebral level.
 This is in complete contrast to conventional diagnostic techniques which rely upon pre-operative ‘guesstimation’ based upon X-rays, MRI scans and CAT scans and often results in the “overkill” of multiple level surgery performed to attempt a treatment “catch all”.

 How is Lateral Recess Stenosis treated minimally invasively?

 Following aware state diagnosis, the patient is treated using Transforaminal Endoscopic Lumbar Decompression & Foraminoplasty.
 This facilitates the accurate clearance of scarring around the nerves in the foramen.
-At the same time, the nerve can be liberated from tethering to the disc, the facet joint margin and specific ligaments (Superior Foraminal Ligament) and from bone spurs arising from the facet joint margin or vertebral body margin by lasing.
-After this, any bulging disc areas can be removed.
-This enables the surgeon to open up the doorway by using core boring tools and thus the nerves are mobilised.
+At the same time, the nerve can be liberated from tethering to the disc, the facet joint margin and specific ligaments (Superior Foraminal Ligament) and from bone spurs arising from the facet joint margin or vertebral body margin by lasing, manual or power reaming, tissue and bone removal.
+After this, any bulging disc areas can be removed and shrunk by Laser Disc Decompression and Annuloplasty.
+This enables the surgeon to open up the narrowest portion of the foramen, termed the isthmus and restore free pulsatility and movement to the nerve.
 At the same time, the surgeon can seal leaks and tears in the disc wall which may be contributing to the irritation of the nerve in the foramen.

 Why is this better than conventional surgery?

-The benefit of Endoscopic Minimally Invasive Spine Surgery is that it enables the surgeon to treat the condition specifically, precisely and with minimum collateral damage to tissues, reduced risk to the patient and enhanced long-term outcome.
+The benefit of Transforaminal Endoscopic Lumbar Decompression and Foraminoplasty is that it enables the surgeon to treat the condition specifically, precisely and with minimum collateral damage to tissues, reduced risk to the patient and enhanced long-term outcome.
+Foraminoplasty preserves natural segmental movement and muscular support and holds open the deployment of more advanced techniques as these evolve in the future.
 This is in contrast to conventional surgery, especially where multi-level conditions are suspected.
-Under these circumstances, the surgeon will treat all the involved levels using ‘overkill’ multi-level surgery with its problems including blood loss, potential nerve and tissue damage, extended post-operative care and unnecessarily operating on non-causal levels.
-Minimally invasive techniques can be used in all age groups but offer treatment for the frail, the infirm and the elderly because they avoid the use of General Anaesthesia.
-They also open up the opportunity to treat long term symptoms where the diagnosis is in question to the conventional surgeon and where the patient would otherwise be referred for palliative Chronic Pain Management.
+Under these circumstances, the surgeon will treat all the involved levels using ‘overkill’ multilevel surgery with problems including blood loss, potential nerve and tissue damage, extended post-operative care and unnecessarily operating on non-causal levels.
+Unlike conventional surgery, minimally invasive techniques can be used in all age groups and offer treatment for the frail, the infirm and the elderly because they avoid the use of General Anaesthesia.
+They also open up the opportunity to treat long term symptoms where the diagnosis is in question and where the patient would otherwise be referred for palliative Chronic Pain Management.

 What proof is there of successful treatment?